keylime/enhancements/1_persist_agent_restart.md

 Keylime TPM coms changes
 ------------------------

-We will need to assess changes required within our tpm communications.
+We will need to assess changes required within our TPM communications.
 For example the Agent calls `tpm_startup -c` and takes ownership of the tpm every time it starts.
 The AK handle is also flushed.